ubuntu-mate/ubuntu-mate.org/_posts/2015-10-22-ubuntu-mate-wily-final-release.md

 Is there anything you can help with or want to be involved in?
 Maybe you just want to discuss your experiences or ask the maintainers some questions.
 Please [come and talk to us](https://ubuntu-mate.community/).

-{% include blog/jumbotron.html
-    title = "Ubuntu MATE 15.10 Press Kit" text = "If you are a publisher, blogger, Podcaster or Youtuber then you might find our press kit useful." button_text = "Press Kit"
-    button_url = "/ubuntu-mate-1510-presskit/"
-%}